Emre01-bit/imdb_top250_sql/README.md

 - Top 10 highest rated movies
 - Movies released between 1995 and 2005
 - Frequency of certificates (age ratings) of movies
+- Which 5 directors have the most movies in the dataset?
 - More coming soon...

 ---